EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 kubectl -n resource-registration logs -f  deploy/landsat-harvester-worker
 ```

+> Use `Ctrl-C` to exit the log stream.

 **_Process instances..._**

-Expecting an instance of the main `Landsat Workflow` process, and for each scene discovered, an instance of the `Landsat Scene Ingestion` process.
+We are expecting an instance of the main `Landsat Workflow` process, and for each scene discovered, an instance of the `Landsat Scene Ingestion` process.

-> This may take a few minutes to complete.
+> There may be a delay of a few minutes before all expected workflows are shown.

 ```bash
 source ~/.eoepca/state